MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 result
 ```

-Let's inspect the physical counts programmatically.
+You can nspect the physical counts programmatically.
 For example, you can show all physical resource estimates and their breakdown using the `physicalCounts` field
 in the result data.
 This will show the logical qubit error and logical T state error rates required to match the error budget.
-By default runtimes are shown in nanoseconds.
+By default, runtimes are shown in nanoseconds.

 ```python
 result.data()["physicalCounts"]
 ```

 ```output
 {'breakdown': {'adjustedLogicalDepth': 6168,
   'cliffordErrorRate': 1e-06,